eaboumrad/journal/journal.md

 ## Week 6

 + Hour 1

     * Installed Jekyll
     * [HTML Tutorial on W3 Schools](https://www.w3schools.com/html/html_basic.asp)
     * Created my html page for recipes!
 With picture and a list.
 And navigation bar.

 + Hour 2

     * Downloaded Zoom for class
     * Kept working on my html page.
 Added a poem between blockquotes.
     * Committed journal to GitHub.
++ Hour 3

+    * Worked on my html page: added a link to a heading, changed style of one of the headings with the id tag.
+    * Kept going through the HTML Tutorial
+    * Created a second html page (connected to the first one) with a conversions table for US and metric system.

++ Hour 4

+    * Set up the viewport meta for my html page...I din't thinki I could do responsive design on HTML this easily!

+## Week 7

++ Hour 1: Kept working on my html document with [HTML Tutorial on W3 Schools](https://www.w3schools.com/html/html_basic.asp).

+    * HTML Responsive
+    * HTML Computercode
+    * HTML Semantics: tried to add a "figure" section to contain the image on mt html page, but the caption ends up under the paragraph instead of the picture.
+I don't know why.
+I tried removing the "hr" spacing, but it didn't fix it.
+    * HTML Entities
+    * HTML Symbols
+    * HTML Emojis: added an emoji to my html page.
+Honestly, it's interesting that there are so many things I can do, but I think I'll just search for them as I need them...I don't think it would be useful to learn all these special symbols and characters.
+    * HTML Charset
+    * HTML URL Encode: Finally I understand what the different parts of a URL are.
+    * HTML XHTML
+    * HTML Style Guide: this was useful...my html looks pretty messy at this point, so I'm gonna make it tidier.

++ Hour 2:
+    * Pushed journal to GitHub